lowsky/gh-dashboard-relay/README.md

 ## Purpose

-List the `(feature) branches` of a GitHub repository with its
+List the `(feature) branches` of a GitHub repository with its `last commit's`

--   last commit's build status
+-   build status
--   last commit's linked PR
+-   linked PR
--   last commit's commit message
+-   commit message and author
--   last commit's linked deployment
+-   linked deployment

 The idea behind this was, to provide easy access to all feature branches before releasing them.
 So you can test a new version of a new feature before bringing it live.